Rare one-horned rhino at risk as Indian flood waters rise

 - Four rhinos have died in the flooding so far.

-(CNN)Poachers are seeking to take advantage of widespread monsoon flooding in India's Kaziranga National Park as animals flee in search of higher ground.
+New Delhi (CNN)Poachers are seeking to take advantage of widespread monsoon flooding in India's Kaziranga National Park as animals flee in search of higher ground.

 Floods have consumed about 80% of the park's total area, said director Satyendra Singh.
 Kaziranga National Park is home to the vulnerable greater one-horned rhino, as well as tigers and Asian elephants.